-Nature is our playground.
-It makes us feel healthy and alive.
-It connects us with ourselves, friends, and family.
-It holds keys to our stories, our culture, and wisdom for living.
-No matter what background, perspective, or state of mind, nature always welcomes us and makes us feel whole.
+Nature makes us feel healthy and alive.
+It connects us with ourselves and our community.
+It holds keys to our stories, our culture and wisdom for living.
+No matter what background, perspective or state of mind, nature always welcomes us and makes us feel whole.

 In nature we find our way.

-The best of nature is contained in our parks.
-In BC we are proud and fortunate to have the sixth largest park system in the world, containing the highest diversity of life in Canada.
-BC’s world class parks are home to iconic species that only exist here on this planet, or that stop here on their long terrific journeys.
+The best of nature is contained in our parks and indigenous protected areas.
+In B.C., we are proud and fortunate to have the sixth largest park system in the world, containing the highest diversity of life in Canada.
+B.C.’s world class parks are home to iconic species that only exist here on this planet or that stop here on theirterrific, long journeys.

-We started as a group of prominent British Columbians who believe our most special places are core to being British Columbian, to our economy, our culture, and our well-being.
-Parks contain life’s original magic, and we believe it is important that all people have a chance to connect with, share in, and preserve it.
+We believe parks and indigenous protected areas are core to being British Columbian, to our economy, our culture and our well-being.
+These places contain life’s original magic and we believe it is important that all people have a chance to connect with, share in and preserve it.

 Please consider joining us.
-While there are many worthy causes, when you support parks, you are passing along the magic of life.
+When you support parks and indigenous protected areas, you are passing along the magic of life.
 Forever.

-We select projects that align with our strategic priorities and that meet our criteria.
+In order to achieve our mission, we select projects that align with our strategic priorities and meet our criteria.
 We then help produce or raise funding for them.
-In some cases we undertake projects internally and in other cases we partner with volunteers and other groups.
-We work with other Foundations and funders to help identify projects and leverage our funding.
-At this time, we do not accept unsolicited proposals.
-However, we are happy to receive a short email outlining a project or partnership to bring it to our awareness.
+In some cases, we undertake projects ourselves and in others we partner with volunteers and other groups.
+We also work with other foundations and partners to help leverage funding.

 Letter from the CEO

-You have the good fortune to breathe clean air, drink fresh water, be in ancient forests, and see wildlife in its natural habitat.
-Here you can still experience the source of genuine well-being – the untamed magic of life.
+Everyone who lives in or visits B.C. has the good fortune to breathe clean air, drink fresh water, be in ancient forests and see wildlife in its natural habitat.
+In our parks and protected areas, you can still experience the source of genuine well-being – the untamed magic of life.

-These incredible places are also home to happy memories and fulfilling experiences.
-Walking, camping, skiing, canoeing, riding, biking, climbing, fishing, swimming, …recharging and connecting with yourself, friends and family.
-For BC’s First Nations people, the connection is especially long and deep.
+For many British Columbians, parks are home to happy memories and fulfilling experiences.
+Walking, camping, skiing, canoeing, riding, biking, climbing, fishing, swimming, recharging and connecting with yourself, friends and family.
+For First Nations people, the connection to indigenous protected areas are especially long and deep.
 As Haisla elder Cecil Paul says, “these are not just places.
 Our stories are embedded in these places and we couldn’t survive without them.
 They contain all our wisdom for living.”

-Canadians are proud of our incredible natural wealth.
-Whether you enjoy nature by getting outdoors, or are just happy knowing such magnificent and rare places still exist in the world, we all uphold these places as our common treasure.
-While most provinces and states require entrance passes or parking fees, BC’s parks are free for everyone to visit.
+British Columbians are very proud of our incredible natural wealth.
+Whether it’s by enjoying nature by getting outdoors or just being happy knowing such magnificent and rare places still exist in the world, we all uphold these places as our common treasure.
+While most provinces and states require entrance passes or parking fees, B.C.’s parks are free for everyone to visit.
 That is pretty rare these days!

+However, partly because of the huge number and size of parks and protected areas, BC’s provincial parks budget is small on a per hectare basis compared to most provinces and states.
 In 2011, the BC Auditor General found that we are “not successfully meeting the goal to conserve the ecological integrity in British Columbia’s parks and protected areas.”
-This challenge grows as the number of visitors increase and issues like climate change cause changes across the landscape.
+This challenge grows as the number of visitors increases and issues like biodiversity loss and climate change cause transformations across the landscape.

-The Foundation is the result of prominent British Columbians coming together around a passionate belief that we need to go above and beyond to protect, enhance, celebrate and support our parks.
-They are too important to our health, economy, identity, and future - and to the species who live in them.
+The BC Parks Foundation is the result of British Columbians coming together around a passionate belief that we need to go above and beyond to protect, enhance, celebrate and support our parks and preserve more protected areas in collaboration with First Nations.
+They are too important to our health, economy, identity and future - and to the species who live in them.
 Our most treasured places need our support or we risk losing the incredible natural legacy we are lucky enough to call home.

-People like you have amazing ideas, energy, and resources.
-We come to you respectfully and enthusiastically, to ask you to consider joining us in our magic canoe of park supporters.
-We call it magic because the canoe always expands to welcome new paddles, and every paddle makes a difference, no matter the size, shape, or colour.
+People like you have amazing ideas, energy and resources.
+We come to you, respectfully and enthusiastically, to ask you to consider joining our magic community of park supporters.
+We call it magic because the community is always growing and achieving incredible things, and every contribution makes a difference, no matter the size, shape or colour.

 Dr. Andrew Day

-We’re an independent and private Foundation.
-We enjoy a great working relationship with the British Columbia Parks Agency, focused on making our parks even better.
-We are not an arm of government nor do we take direction from, report to, or raise money for government, and we are not an advocacy organization.
+The BC Parks Foundation is independent of BC Parks.
+We enjoy a great working relationship with the British Columbia Parks Agency and are their official charitable partner.
+Together, we are focused on making our parks even better.
+We are not an arm of government nor do we take direction from, report to or raise money for government.
+We are not an advocacy organization.

-We are similar to a hospital or university foundation.
-In our capacity as the official charitable partners of parks, we are able to bring governments, businesses, communities, and donors together around the thing we all have in common - creating great parks and park experiences.
-This approach creates more support and long term stability for the parks.
+In our capacity as the official charitable partners of parks, we are able to bring governments, businesses, communities and donors together around the thing we all have in common - creating great parks and park experiences.
+This approach creates more support and long-term stability for the parks.